Al Wilson (singer)

-Allen LaMar Wilson (June 19, 1939 – April 21, 2008) was an American soul singer known for the million-selling #1 hit, "Show and Tell".
+Allen LaMar Wilson (June 19, 1939 – April 21, 2008) was an American soul singer known for the million-selling number one hit "Show and Tell".
 He is also remembered for his Northern soul anthem, "The Snake".

 Background

 Wilson was born in Meridian, Mississippi.
 Attending Kate Griffin Elementary, he showed little interest in education but performed in school plays, sang in talent shows and won first prize in a local art contest.

-He began his career at the age of twelve leading his own spiritual quartet and singing in the church choir, and performing covers of country and western hits.
+He began his career at the age of twelve leading his own spiritual quartet and singing in the church choir and performing covers of country and western hits.
 While he was in high school, Wilson and his family relocated to San Bernardino, California, where he worked three jobs as a mail carrier, a janitor, and an office clerk, in addition to teaching himself to play drums.
-After graduation he spent four years touring with Johnny Harris and the Statesmen, before joining the U.S. Navy, and singing with an enlisted men's chorus.
-He also developed his stand-up comedy routine in case he didn't succeed as a singer, and performed at some local clubs.
+After graduation he spent four years touring with Johnny Harris and the Statesmen, before joining the U.S. Navy and singing with an enlisted men's chorus.
+He also developed his stand-up comedy routine in case he did not succeed as a singer, and performed at some local clubs.

 Career

 After a two-year military stint, Wilson settled in Los Angeles, touring the local nightclub circuit before joining the R&B vocal group the Jewels; from there he landed with the Rollers, followed by a stint with the instrumental combo the Souls.
 In 1966, Wilson signed with manager Marc Gordon, who quickly sought his client an a cappella audition for Johnny Rivers.
-Wilson was signed to the Soul City imprint and Rivers produced the sessions that yielded the 1968 U.S. R&B hit single "The Snake" (U.S. Pop #27), which became popular on the Northern Soul circuit in the United Kingdom.
-It also provided Wilson with his only UK Singles Chart hit, reaching #41 in 1975.
+Wilson was signed to the Soul City imprint and Rivers produced the sessions that yielded the 1968 U.S. R&B hit single "The Snake" (U.S. Pop number 27), which became popular on the Northern soul circuit in the United Kingdom.
+It also provided Wilson with his only UK Singles Chart hit, reaching number 41 in 1975.
 The minor hit "Do What You Gotta Do" appeared that same year.
-In 1969, Wilson charted with his cover of Creedence Clearwater Revival's "Lodi" (U.S. #67), and Rivers' own "Poor Side Of Town" (U.S. #75).
+In 1969, Wilson charted with his cover of Creedence Clearwater Revival's "Lodi" (U.S. number 67), and Rivers' own "Poor Side Of Town" (U.S. number 75).